Medical Advisor After BDS: Job Roles, Salary & Growth Potential

 - Interpret clinical data and hand it over to the product team for new product development and launch.

-- Medical advisors play a critical role by providing clinical and scientific expertise to internal departments like marketing, sales, and external stakeholders.
+- Medical advisors play a critical role by providing clinical and scientific expertise to internal departments, such as marketing and sales, as well as to external stakeholders.

 Difference Between a Medical Advisor, a Medical Science Liaison, and Medical Affairs